sarahciston/codingcare/posts/0critintro.md

 >"any theory that cannot be shared in everyday conversation cannot be used to educate the public."
 >>–bell hooks [-@hooksTeachingTransgressEducation1994]

 These works are written as jargon-free as possible to allow them to travel as broadly as possible.
-While
+While [XXX]

-#### Creative-critical-code: holistic approaches
+### Creative-critical-code: holistic approaches

 Care means critical.